malikkabegum/malikkabegum_project/README.md

 ## Conclusion and acknowledgement

 This project highlights altered dynamic network behaviour in ADHD, especially within the core DMN.
 It adds to growing evidence that temporal dynamic-not just static connectivity-may underlie attentional difficulties.
-Thanks to the BrainHack School Singapore and Taiwan teaching team, Prof Chen, Dr. Goh and the supportive TAs for guidance throughout.
+Thanks to the BrainHack School Singapore and Taiwan teaching team, especially Prof Chen, Dr. Goh for their invaluable support and guidance and the supportive TAs for guidance throughout.